neogeny/TatSu/docs/directives.rst

     @@comments :: /\(\*((?:.|\n)*?)\*\)/

 .. note::
-   Prior to 5.12.1, comments implicitly had the `(?m) <https://docs.python.org/3/library/re.html#re.MULTILINE>`_ option defined.
+    In previous versions of |TatSu|, the `re.MULTILINE <https://docs.python .org/3/library/re.html#re.MULTILINE>`_
+    option was enabled by default.
 This is no longer the case.
+Use ``(?m)`` at the start of your regular expressions to make them multi-line.

 ``@@eol_comments :: <regexp>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~